vossisboss/pvdjango/README.md

     )
 ```

 Let's take a closer look at some of the comments in the code here.
 You'll notice that there is an option to add a `caption` field to the image model.
-Wagtail doesn't include an image caption for `alt text` by default because the project is very focused on promoting good accessibility practices.
-Too often [captions fall short](https://axesslab.com/alt-texts/), and the Wagtail maintainers are currently figuring out a better default way to support accessibility.
-In the meantime, the Wagtail project encourages you to set up accessbility practices that make the most sense for your particular project or organization.

-Still, many projects need an image caption field for crediting photographers and artists.
+Wagtail doesn't include an image caption for `alt text` by default.
+Many projects need an image caption field for crediting photographers and artists.
 So the `CustomImage` model is the best place to do that.
 Feel free to uncomment the text to add a caption if you would like one.
 You can make similar change for the `CustomDocument` model too if there is any information that would be useful for you to keep track of with documents.
 You don't _have_ to add anything though.
 It's totally optional for completing the rest of this tutorial.

 One thing that is not optional though is updating our image model references.
 First, you'll need to add the following settings to the bottom of your `base.py` settings file: